cosmos72/gomacro/README.md

 A lot of things are still missing:
 * support to create arrays, slices, maps, channels, pointers
-* fields access (a.b)
+* dotted notation i.e. foo.bar for fields access and imported symbols
 * method calls (i.e. functions with receivers)
 * struct and interface definitions
-* packages, i.e. switching to a different package
+* switching to a different package
+* multiline input, history/readline
 * nested macro calls and quoted macros: both `foo bar baz` and `quote{foo bar baz}` parse, but `foo {bar baz}` and `quote{foo {bar baz}}` don't parse yet because foo{bar /*...*/} is a Go composite literal The case `foo 1; bar baz; 2` instead parses, but all statements after `bar` are consumed by `bar`, not by `foo`
-* multiline input, history/readline

 * support to quote or quasiquote macro calls, i.e. `quasiquote{some_macro ...}`
   it currently works only if some_macro is already defined (see also next point)